 The concept of seeking shelter is to provide protection from an outside atmosphere or condition that is immediately hazardous to health or safety.
 For example, such conditions may occur immediately following a hazardous materials accident or transportation accident with the release of a harmful substance into the environment.
 Seeking shelter is intended to be a short term action and provides protection until the hazard dissipates.
-In the event of an active violence or active shooter event, you should follow the protocols recommended on this site that includes: Secure-in-Place.
+In the event of an active violence or active shooter event, you should follow the protocols recommended on this site that includes: Active Violence Safety Guidelines.

 The safest course of action in a hazardous materials release is to evacuate up wind and away from the hazard.
 Seeking shelter is used only when there is no safe evacuation route.

 Procedures for Seeking Shelter:

 - Seek shelter when an obviously hazardous environment exists or when advised by emergency services personnel, e.g. police, firefighters, emergency medical services (EMS), etc.

 - If there is an airborne hazard

 - Close doors and windows in your selected shelter area